amwhalen/cyclopress/readme.txt

 * WordPress version 2.5 or higher.
 CycloPress may work with older versions, but it is not suggested.
 * PHP version 4.3.1 or higher.
-* GD Library version 1 or 2.
+* GD Library.
+* Optional plugin to allow PHP code in pages and posts.

 = Installation =